flexera-public/cco_demo/README.md

 1. Create and switch to a development branch.
 2. Modify "lists/template_list.json" as needed to add any policy templates from the catalog that we want to demo (if needed).
-3. Run the "scripts/generate_template_schema.py" script from the root directory of the repository.
+3. If "lists/template_list.json" was modified or any existing policy templates need to beRun the "scripts/generate_template_schema.py" script from the root directory of the repository.
 This will scrape the policy templates listed in "lists/template_list.json" to create schema that we can generate demo policy templates from.
 4. Run the "scripts/generate_fake_templates.py" script from the root directory of the repository.
 This will use the schema created above to create and store updated demo policy templates in the "templates" directory.
 5. Create/update demo data in the "generated_data/fake_incident_tables" directory.
 More details on how to do this are below.
 6. Make a pull request to the `main` branch with your updates and merge it after review.

+Note: If you only need to make tweaks or updates to the demo data, you can skip steps 2-4.

 ## Creating Demo Data